-Here is a little clip of what the coffee table I found in the San Fernando Valley looked like when I first got it.
+Here is a little clip of what the coffee table makeover that I found in the San Fernando Valley looked like when I first got it.

 - Deco Art Chalk Paint – Color Vintage